 Meetings will be held twice a year, unless the chairman of the Committee decides otherwise after consulting the members of the Committee.

-Physical participation to the meetings is preferred, but virtual participation can be arranged in special cases.
+Physical participation to the meetings is preferred.

 Members will be asked to send proposals for the agenda at least three weeks in advance to settlement@esett.com.
 A secretary of the Committee prepares an agenda for the meeting and the chairman approves it.
 The agenda and the cover letter will be delivered to the members two weeks before the meeting.